 Accounting for growth is an important step in the space planning process—having a clear understanding of how much each department expects to grow within the next few years (or span of your office lease) will also determine how you’ll want to lay out your new space.
 Leaving a minimum of 10 to 15% of extra space gives you some wiggle room for growth and accommodates for traveling employees, ensuring you don’t run out of space immediately after your move.

-Without benchmarks or goal ranges, not every workplace occupancy metric is all that useful.
+Data is most valuable when paired with clear goals or target ranges.
 Some goal ranges are more obvious than others—for example, if your workplace utilization rate is around 60-70%, that means your space still has additional room for growth.
 If your occupancy rate is above 75% and the company’s growing fast, you’ll likely need additional space or a new policy to stagger onsite attendance for different departments.
 If it’s way under with no plans for additional headcount, it might be worth considering downsizing your space by subleasing floors or moving to another location.

 For meeting rooms, a 40-60% utilization rate is a good benchmark for determining if these spaces are utilized well.
 If your most popular meeting room is booked for six hours out of an eight-hour workday, the utilization rate is 75%.
 This tells you that utilization is on the higher side, and you might need to consider adding more similar meeting spaces (in terms of capacity and amenities) if that trend continues.